 “Photography appears on the scene as though someone had found a way to freeze the water of passing time; appearances that were once fluid as water running through one’s fingers became solid objects.” – Rebecca Solnit

 Even today, photography continues to reinvent itself, striving to record history in as much detail and as accurately as possible.
 Once relying on fragile glass negatives and alchemy, it graduated to the more sturdy and predictable use of film.
 Camera obscuras were replaced by f-stops and shutter speeds.
-And over the past couple of decades we’ve been perfecting the ability to capture time digitally, in excruciating detail, using 1′s and 0′s.
-However photography is not only about capturing an image, it’s also about printing it, and making it last as long as possible for future generations by using by archival inks and shielding it behind museum quality glass.
+And over the past couple of decades we’ve been perfecting the ability to capture time digitally, in excruciating detail, using 1’s and 0’s.
+However photography is not only about capturing an image, it’s also about printing it with the best services such as it is the printing services dublin, and making it last as long as possible for future generations by using by archival inks and shielding it behind museum quality glass.

 It’s this fascination with making things last as long as possible that makes the concept behind One Hour Photo so interesting.
 Created by Adam Good and curated with Chajana denHarder and Chandi Kelley, the exhibit consists of 129 photographs that were created by 129 different photographers.
 Unlike a typical gallery or museum show, these photographs won’t be printed, framed, and hung on a well-lit, white wall for several weeks or months.
 Instead, they will be digitally projected on a wall for one hour only, then never to be seen again.
 From the website: